TritonDataCenter/manatee/docs/trouble-shooting.md

 field should be empty.
 Often at this point though, the other peers will have recovered on their own.

-Depending on the output of `# manatee-stat` at this point, you'll want to follow the steps described in the other troubleshooting sections of this document.
+Depending on the output of `# manatee-adm status` at this point, you'll want to follow the steps described in the other troubleshooting sections of this document.

-## manatee-stat Shows No Replication Information on the Sync.
+## manatee-adm status Shows No Replication Information on the Sync.
 ```
 {
     "sdc": {